 Testing volume and data on positivity are useful for programme monitoring.
 Knowing the numbers of people tested annually and the modality of testing or uptake of self-tests is critical to commodity forecasting and staff resource planning.
-Positivity data among those tested who have received a result also can help to validate the number of people reported as newly diagnosed through routine reporting systems and estimates of HIV prevalence from survey data.
-Finally, when disaggregated by age, sex, testing modality, and HIV status, these data are useful in assessing the effectiveness of delivering HTS and addressing gaps in various settings, contexts and populations.
+Positivity data among those tested who have received a result can also help to validate the number of people reported as newly diagnosed through routine reporting systems and estimates of HIV prevalence from survey data.
+Finally, when disaggregated by age, sex, testing modality, and HIV status, these data are useful in assessing the effectiveness of delivering HIV testing services and addressing gaps in various settings, contexts and populations.

 Please note that only tests conducted where the results are returned to the person should be counted.
 Also, a person should only be counted as testing once in the numerator and the denominator, even if up to three different assays are performed to confirm an HIV-positive diagnosis according to the national testing algorithm.

 Please separately report numbers of self-test kits procured and distributed in the calendar year (where available).
 Procured self-test kits refers to the total number of self-test kits purchased (not distributed or used) in a year by the national government, including (but not limited to) donors.
 Test kits procured via other channels, such as the private sector, should not be counted; rather, they should be detailed in the comments.
 Self-test kits distributed refers to the total number of individual self-test kits that were distributed in a year; it is not the total number of people self-tested, nor is it the total number of people who received a self-test (as individuals may obtain more than one kit within a year).
 No sex- or age-disaggregation or information on positivity is required for self-test procurement or distribution data.

 - 0–14 years for children and 15 years and older by sex (men and women) for adults.